stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 where the great stream began its descent into eternal darkness.

-  This river, once crossed by scores of noble stone bridges, was plainly the one whose extinct course we had seen in our a&euml;roplane survey.
-Its position in different carvings of the city helped us to orient ourselves to the scene as it had been at various stages of the region&rsquo;s age-long, aeon-dead history; so that we were able to sketch a hasty but careful map of the salient features&mdash;squares, important buildings, and the like&mdash;for guidance in further explorations.
+  This river, once crossed by scores of noble stone bridges, was plainly the one whose extinct course we had seen in our aëroplane survey.
+Its position in different carvings of the city helped us to orient ourselves to the scene as it had been at various stages of the region's age-long, aeon-dead history; so that we were able to sketch a hasty but careful map of the salient features--squares, important buildings, and the like--for guidance in further explorations.
 We could soon reconstruct in fancy the whole stupendous thing as it was a million or ten million or fifty million years ago, for the sculptures told us exactly what the buildings and mountains and squares and suburbs and landscape setting and luxuriant Tertiary vegetation had looked like.
-It must have had a marvellous and mystic beauty, and as I thought of it I almost forgot the clammy sense of sinister oppression with which the city&rsquo;s inhuman age and massiveness and deadness and remoteness and glacial twilight had choked and weighed on my spirit.
-Yet according to certain carvings the denizens of that city had themselves known the clutch of oppressive terror; for there was a sombre and recurrent type of scene in which the Old Ones were shewn in the act of recoiling affrightedly from some object&mdash;never allowed to appear in the design&mdash;found in the great river and indicated as having been washed down through waving, vine-draped cycad-forests from those horrible westward mountains.
+It must have had a marvellous and mystic beauty, and as I thought of it I almost forgot the clammy sense of sinister oppression with which the city's inhuman age and massiveness and deadness and remoteness and glacial twilight had choked and weighed on my spirit.
+Yet according to certain carvings the denizens of that city had themselves known the clutch of oppressive terror; for there was a sombre and recurrent type of scene in which the Old Ones were shewn in the act of recoiling affrightedly from some object--never allowed to appear in the design--found in the great river and indicated as having been washed down through waving, vine-draped cycad-forests from those horrible westward mountains.

-  It was only in the one late-built house with the decadent carvings that we obtained any foreshadowing of the final calamity leading to the city&rsquo;s desertion.
+  It was only in the one late-built house with the decadent carvings that we obtained any foreshadowing of the final calamity leading to the city's desertion.
 Undoubtedly there must have been many sculptures of the same age elsewhere, even allowing for the slackened energies and aspirations of a stressful and uncertain period; indeed, very certain evidence of the existence of others came to us shortly afterward.
 But this was the first and only set we directly encountered.
 We meant to look farther later on; but as I have said, immediate conditions dictated another present objective.
-There would, though, have been a limit&mdash;for after all hope of a long future occupancy of the place had perished among the Old Ones, there could not but have been a complete cessation of mural decoration.
-The ultimate blow, of course, was the coming of the great cold which once held most of the earth in thrall, and which has never departed from the ill-fated poles&mdash;the great cold that, at the world&rsquo;s other extremity, put an end to the fabled lands of Lomar and Hyperborea.
+There would, though, have been a limit--for after all hope of a long future occupancy of the place had perished among the Old Ones, there could not but have been a complete cessation of mural decoration.
+The ultimate blow, of course, was the coming of the great cold which once held most of the earth in thrall, and which has never departed from the ill-fated poles--the great cold that, at the world's other extremity, put an end to the fabled lands of Lomar and Hyperborea.

   Just when this tendency began in the antarctic it would be hard to say in terms